Cray-HPE/docs-csm/operations/security_and_authentication/Change_SMNP_Credentials_on_Leaf_Switches.md

     ncn-m001# sleep 2m
     ```

-6. Verify REDS was able to communicate with the leaf switches with update credentials:
+6. Verify REDS was able to communicate with the leaf switches with the updated credentials:

     Determine the name of the REDS pods:
     ```bash